end2endzone/ShellAnything/UserManual.md

 ### Register a function callback when the selection changes ###

 The function `sa_plugin_register_config_update()` allow a plugin to register an update callback function.
-The function is called by ShellAnything when a _Configuration_ is updated with a new selection.
+The given function is called by ShellAnything when a _Configuration_ is updated with a new selection.

-Plugins can get the selection context object that identifies which files and directories are selected by calling `sa_plugin_config_update_get_selection_context()`.
+Plugins can get the selection context object that identifies selected files and directories by calling `sa_plugin_config_update_get_selection_context()`.

-Properties can be read and modified with `sa_properties_get_cstr()` or `sa_properties_set()` to get the desired effect.
+Properties can be read and set with `sa_properties_get_cstr()` or `sa_properties_set()` to get the desired effect.

-After the callback function is executed, ShellAnything proceed with normal menu validation.
-All menu visibility and validity is updated.
-Windows File explorer context menu is displayed.
+After the callback function is executed, ShellAnything proceeds with normal menu validation.
+All menu &lt;visibility&gt; and &lt;validity&gt; elements are updated.
+The Windows File Explorer context menu is displayed.

 Typical usage for such a plugin includes the following examples:
-  * Set a property that reflect's a resource availability.
-Use the property as criteria in &lt;visibility&gt; and &lt;validity&gt; elements to act as filters for menus.
+  * Set a property that reflects the availability of a resource.
+Use property as criteria in &lt;visibility&gt; and &lt;validity&gt; items to act as filters for menus.
-  * Set a _property_ that is used in the `path` attribute of an &lt;icon&gt; element.
-This method allow defining a menu icon that changes based on the selection.
+  * Set a _property_ used in the `path` attribute of an &lt;icon&gt; element.
+This method allows you to define a menu icon that changes depending on the selection.